Tiffany & Co. Unveils Redesigned Landmark Flagship Store In New York

 A sculptural spiral staircase with rock crystal connects six floors from the third to eighth.
 Two floors, the eighth and the ninth, have museum and exhibition spaces.

-How Fans Are Reacting To Nike And Tiffany’s New Air Force 1 Low ‘1837’ Sneakers
+Nike And Tiffany Unveil Their New Air Force 1 Low ‘1837’ Sneakers

 The daytime menu at the store is by Michelin-starred chef Daniel Boulud, whose Blue Box Cafe will cater to shoppers who need a break.
 There is also a private dining area and bar.